VoP: Text-Video Co-operative Prompt Tuning for Cross-Modal Retrieval: Retrieval Results with ViT-B/16

 \section{Retrieval Results with ViT-B/16}

 In this section, we change the visual encoder to a ViT-B/16 to examine all solutions including ours with a heavier backbone.
 Compared to the default ViT-B/32, ViT-B/16 splits the image into more and smaller 16$\times$16 patches, increasing the computational effort to learn more detailed relational information while slightly reducing the number of parameters (118.1M \textit{v.s.}119.8M).
-We here report the $t2v$ results obtained on MSRVTT-9k in \cref{tab:results_ViT-B-16} and conclude the observations as follows: (1) Our VoP now outperforms all parameter-efficient tuning protocols including Partial, showing its ability to effectively transfer the latent knowledge with fewer trainable parameters.
+We here report the $t2v$ results obtained on MSR-VTT-9k in \cref{tab:results_ViT-B-16} and also compare with the method proposed by Ju \textit{et al.}~\cite{Ju:prompt-for-video}.
+Several observations as follows: (1) Our VoP now outperforms all parameter-efficient tuning protocols including Partial, showing its ability to effectively transfer the latent knowledge with fewer trainable parameters.
 (2) The proposed video prompts still steadily reinforce VoP, where VoP$^\text{F}$ and its variants outperform Full.
 (3) equipping with two video prompts brings a 3.7\% to 4.3\% improvement to VoP, and our VoP$^\text{F+C}$ even yields a remarkable $t2v$ R@1 47.7\%.